Join OBKA

 Membership Benefits

 By joining OBKA, you will benefit from being a part of the Oxfordshire beekeeping community with a wealth of knowledge and experience on tap.
 Membership of OBKA offers a range of practical advice and services to hobbyist and other small scale beekeepers.
-OBKA also provides assistance to members wishing to purchase or dispose of unwanted colonies, swarms and equipment by allowing members to place personal (noncommercial) advertisements on this website.
-If you have any questions about membership, please contact our Membership Secretary using the form on the ‘Contact Us‘ page.
+OBKA also provides assistance to members wishing to purchase or dispose of unwanted colonies, swarms and equipment by allowing members to place personal (non-commercial) advertisements on this website.
+We summarise some of the benefits in the table below.

 EducationBBKA MembershipEquipment